vojay-dev/vojay-dev.github.io/_posts/2024-11-04-ai-bottleneck.md

 ---
 layout: post
-title: The AI Bottleneck - It's Not Data, It's People
+title: The AI Mirage - The Real Reason Your AI Projects Are Failing
 description: Effective AI implementation relies not only on the quantity of data but also on technical expertise.
 Let's explore the significance of having a skilled data team for AI projects, learn about the Small Data movement and examine how far we can go with no-code or low-code AI platforms.
 date: 2024-11-04 09:00:00 +0300
 image: '/images/blog/2024-11-04.jpg'